PavelPZ/riverpod_navigator/examples/riverpod_navigator_idea/README.md

 - introduction of the "route" concept.
 Route can easy customize different navigation aspects
 - async navigation (for cases when page needs some async action during activating x deactivating)
 - navigation for authentication, route guards etc.
+- more TypedSegments namespaces (more ExampleSegments-like classes in app)

 Those problems will be solved by two packages (riverpod_navigator and riverpod_navigator_dart).
 Preview version of them will be published in a few days.